JordanMicahBennett/ROBOTIZE_JA/README.md

 --

-# UPDATES - MY ADVICE TO THE PRIME MINISTER OF JAMAICA TO ADD MINISTER OF "ARTIFICIAL INTELLIGENCE" PORTFOLIO

-I advise Jamaica Prime Minister, the Most Honourable Andrew Michael Holness, to help create a new political portfolio/role, namely "Minister of Artificial Intelligence" of Jamaica, in [my recent "letter of Artificial Intelligence" to him](https://drive.google.com/open?id=1SnM2NvUlg6dmJKZo3i6lI9dMsOFvavbl).

 # UPDATES - RE: MY FACE TO FACE ADVICE TO UWI MONA AI LECTURER TO INTRODUCE MODERN AI TO COURSEWORK